Wishmasterflo/TWRP-DualBoot-Guac-Unified/README.md

 * Disables verity - fstabs are modified for dual boot and so this is a must unless you choose stock layout in which case it's optional
 * Option to disable forced encryption
 * Option to install magisk
+* From Version 5 onwards there is a Dualboot Companion app added which can be used to reboot to other slots System or Recovery and it even will integrate in the reboot options from Android 11
+* The Dualboot Companion app has also the ability to share apps Data between both ROMs (this is still in beta/test!) and to mount the other slots Data or System partition

 ## Common Data
 * If you choose a/b/c layout - you'll have a/b userdata, but you'll also get a 3rd userdata partition called 'Common Data'